jumal/aws-continuous-delivery-demo/README.md

 Sample pipeline:
  - Automatically **build** on commit, **run unit tests** and perform **static code analysis**
- - Automatically build and **push a docker image** and **deploy to a QA environment**
+ - Automatically **build and push a docker image** and **deploy to a QA environment**
  - Allow **deployment to the production environment**

 ![Continuous Delivery Pipeline](https://raw.githubusercontent.com/jumal/aws-continuous-delivery-demo/master/doc/pipeline.jpg)

 ## Setup

-The setup is performed using Amazon command line tools to ensure full reproducibility.
+The setup is performed using Amazon command line tools and CloudFormation to ensure full reproducibility.

 ### Amazon Command Line Tools